bsipkema1/GM_brand_perception_research/README.md

 ### Competitive Brand Positioning

-The open-ended responses also showed clear differences in what made each brand stand out from its competitors.
-GM was most strongly associated with quality, reliability, longevity, and vehicle variety, while Ford stood out for trucks, strength, dependability, and its established reputation.
+The open-ended responses also showed clear differences in what made each brand stand out from its competitors. **GM was most strongly associated with quality, reliability, longevity, and vehicle variety**, while Ford stood out for trucks, strength, dependability, and its established reputation.
 Tesla had a much different position, with participants primarily connecting the brand with electric vehicles, technology, and innovation.

 ![Competitive Brand Positioning](images/brand_positioning_comparison.png)

-Overall, the results showed three different positions within the sample: GM for variety and dependable quality, Ford for trucks and strength, and Tesla for electric vehicles and technology.
+Overall, the results showed three different positions within the sample: **GM for variety and dependable quality, Ford for trucks and strength, and Tesla for electric vehicles and technology**.
 Tesla also received more mixed reactions related to price and negative brand perceptions, while GM and Ford were viewed more consistently around traditional automotive strengths.

+---

+### Brand Attribute Comparison

+Participants rated GM, Ford, and Tesla across nine brand attributes using a 5-point agreement scale.
+The comparison showed several clear differences between the three brands. **Ford received the highest ratings for reliability, quality, value, and reputation**, while **GM received the highest rating for vehicle variety** and tied with Ford for safety.

+Tesla stood out in different areas, receiving the highest ratings for **innovation, advanced technology, and environmental responsibility**.
+For GM, the results showed strong perceptions of vehicle variety and reputation, while value and environmental responsibility were weaker areas.
+These differences helped identify where GM was performing well and where competitors held an advantage within the sample.

 ---